Five coastal Navigation Spots Across the World

 The Island of Santa Catalina is located off the coast of Los Angeles, on the West coast of the United States.
 This 192 km² stretch of land has a population of just under 4,000 inhabitants.
 Sailing around the island by boat gives you the full measure of the beauty of this little-known rocky outcrop that is nonetheless close to the mainland (35 km from San Pedro).

 Swift Pacific Adventure anchored off the Island of Santa Catalina.

-The most unusual thing about Santa Catalina is its Two Harbors isthmus and the 650 m that separate the north and the south of the island.
+The most unusual thing about Santa Catalina is its Two Harbours isthmus and the 650 m that separate the north and the south of the island.
 Enjoy the many anchorages such as Emerald Bay and Cherry Cove, ideal for setting off to explore the island on foot, or for diving.

-You can always rely on the Bahamas, a firm favorite, for un unforgettable coastal cruise.
+You can always rely on the Bahamas, a firm favourite, for un unforgettable coastal cruise.
 This independent archipelago, in the Caribbean Sea, is huge (over 700 islands and islets in an area representing nearly 14,000 m²).

-If you are looking for the luxury and splendor of the Bahamas, you will need to sail along the coast to its capital, Nassau.
+If you are looking for the luxury and splendour of the Bahamas, you will need to sail along the coast to its capital, Nassau.
 For a more peaceful mooring, you can pick a site around the less populated islands and islets: Andros, Long Island, Cat Island, etc.